Powerful Archangel Raphael Talisman

 The little statue of St. Raphael that accompanied Da Gama on the voyage is now

-in the Naval Museum in Lisbon.
+on display in the Naval Museum in Lisbon.

 Powerful Archangel Raphael Talisman Only $18.88 plus Free Shipping!